How to Request a USPS Refund for Undelivered Mail Using WALZ “Refund-Eligible” Reports

 As we receive tracking information from the Postal Service, we interpret and translate each event into a meaningful mailing status, and you can configure your reports to include batches of mail at various stages of the process.
 (See the full list of WLS status options and definitions at end of this article.)

 With our latest update, we added a new report, distinct from our typically detailed WLS reports.
-This “Refund-Eligible” report lists mailings with a WLS status of Undelivered or Lost, and is provided in the format required by the USPS in order to request a refund.
+This “Refund-Eligible” report identifies mailings with a WLS status of Undelivered or Lost, and is provided in the format required by the USPS in order to request a refund.
 The refund-eligible report can be directly uploaded to USPS.

 These changes greatly simplify the process of: